openslide/openslide.github.io/docs/newformat/index.md

 In addition, OpenSlide currently
 [cannot return data from more than one focal plane per slide](https://github.com/openslide/openslide/issues/31).
 This would also require API changes to fix.

-## Contributing your code

-Please discuss your changes on the [openslide-users][users-subscribe] mailing list or in a GitHub issue, *before* you are ready to submit them, so that we can help you integrate your code into the existing codebase.

-When contributing support for a new format, we *strongly* prefer that you also contribute example slide files for our [openslide-testdata][testdata] repository.
-The example files must be data that you are entitled to contribute, and the OpenSlide project must receive permission to redistribute them with or without modification.
-Email the mailing list for instructions on how to accomplish this.